onnx/tensorflow-onnx/examples/tf_custom_op/custom_op.md

 ## Example of converting TensorFlow model with custom op to ONNX

-This document describes the ways for exporting TensorFlow model with a custom operator, exporting the operator to ONNX format, and adding the operator to ONNX Runtime for model inference.
+This document describes the ways for doing TensorFlow model conversion with a custom operator, converting the operator to ONNX format, and adding the operator to ONNX Runtime for model inference.
 Tensorflow provides abundant set of operators, and also provides the extending implmentation to register as the new operators.
 The new custom operators are usually not recognized by tf2onnx conversion and onnxruntime.
-So the TensorFlow custom ops should be exported using a combination of existing and/or new custom ONNX ops.
+So the TensorFlow custom ops should be converted using a combination of existing and/or new custom ONNX ops.
 Once the operator is converted to ONNX format, users can implement and register it with ONNX Runtime for model inference.
 This document explains the details of this process end-to-end, along with an example.

 ### Required Steps

   - [1](#step1) - Adding the Tensorflow custom operator implementation in C++ and registering it with TensorFlow
-  - [2](#step2) - Exporting the custom Operator to ONNX, using:
+  - [2](#step2) - Converting the custom Operator to ONNX, using:
   <br />             - a combination of existing ONNX ops
   <br />              or
   <br />              - a custom ONNX Operator